-How to create 12 months of content
+How to create 12 months of Content

-But by doing this they are missing out on some of the real gold in their business because they are often not nurturing and keeping in touch with the people who already know, like and trust them and who could be just about to buy from them — as long as they stay front of mind.
+But, by doing this they are missing out on some of the real gold in their business because they are often not nurturing and keeping in touch with the people who already know, like and trust them, and who could be just about to buy from them — as long as they stay front of mind.

 My Launch Experience

-For example, in my most recent launch, 26% of all the people who bought were not only already on my mailing list, but they had attended my webinars and been through my entire sales process in recent years, some of them several times.
-That’s a lot of sales I could have missed out if I hadn’t had a strategy in place of nurturing the people who don’t buy straight away.
+For example, in one of my recent launches 51% of all the people who bought were not only already on my mailing list, but had even attended my webinars and been through my entire launch sequence previously, some of them several times over.
+Now that’s a LOT of sales I could have missed out if I was always focused on the question, “where are the next new people coming from?”

-But despite the huge value in nurturing your list and creating regular valuable content, if you’re anything like me it is just too easy to let creating fresh content take a backseat.
+Despite the huge value in nurturing your list and creating regular valuable content, if you’re anything like me it is just too easy to let creating fresh content take a backseat.
 The reason for this block is different for all of us.

 So here it is:

-A 4-Step Process to Create 12 Month’s of Content
+My 4-Step Process to Create 12 Month’s of Content

 Step 1: Survey your Community

-All you need to do is ask “What’s your biggest challenge when it comes to [insert the area that you specialise in helping people with]?”
+“What’s your biggest challenge when it comes to [insert the area that you specialise in helping people with]?”

 Step 2: Make a list of the top 12 challenges

 Analyse your responses and come up with the top 12 challenges that your target market is struggling with.
 If you haven’t got 12, try running your survey again or interviewing a few more people to dig a bit deeper.

 Step 3: Come up with 4 Teaching Points

 With 4 teaching points for each of 12 challenges, that’s enough content to last a whole year!
 (Two years if you are sharing content fortnightly).

-Step 4: Create your Content outline
+Step 4: Create your Content Outline

 Next for each of the teaching points it’s time to come up with an outline for your content — it doesn’t matter whether that’s a blog, a video or a podcast.
 You will need: